 Batten's Castleman One of Three UVA Faculty to be Honored by White House for Early Career Accomplishments Jul 30, 2019 BY MEREDITH COLE Batten's Castleman One of Three UVA Faculty to be Honored by White House for Early Career Accomplishments The U.S. government has honored three University of Virginia faculty members – Ben Castleman, Nitya Kallivayalil and Marilyne Stains – with the Presidential Early Career Award for Scientists and Engineers, the highest honor it gives to scientists and engineers at the beginning of their research careers who show great potential for leadership and advancing scientific knowledge in their fields, and who also are making a contribution to science, technology, engineering and math education.
 All three have accomplished groundbreaking research in their fields and simultaneously worked to help underrepresented students succeed in college, especially in STEM fields.
 “We are delighted to see three UVA researchers early in their careers honored by the White House,” Melur K. “Ram” Ramasubramanian, UVA’s vice president for research, said.
 “This honor recognizes the quality and the importance of their work, their potential in developing as outstanding scholars in their careers, as well as its impact of their work on the community.”
 The winners were honored by the White House at a ceremony on Thursday in Washington, D.C.
 Benjamin Castleman, assistant professor of education and public policy in the Curry School of Education and Frank Batten School of Leadership and Public Policy Castleman is founder and director of UVA’s Nudge⁴ Solutions Lab, which uses big data to devise effective behavioral strategies that encourage students to apply to and complete college.
 Castleman’s early career as a high school teacher and administrator reinforced his belief in the power of education and its importance to economic mobility for low-income and first-generation college students.
 But the path to college is not easy for students with limited access to mentors and information.
 Using technology to reach these students, as well as targeted counseling and mentorship, has been the key to helping them avoid the pitfalls that can lead them to drop out of school.
 Castleman applies behavioral economics and data science to his research projects.
 For one of his projects, “Nudges to the Finish Line,” Castleman and his colleagues are partnering with multiple community colleges in Virginia to increase college completion among students at high risk of withdrawal.
 Early results suggest these nudges can lead to substantial increases in degree completion.
 The Department of Education nominated Castleman for a Presidential Early Career Award.
 “The PECASE award for me is an acknowledgement of the value of highly collaborative research partnerships with public agencies and organizations,” Castleman said.
 “Without our agencies’ investment and engagement, our research efforts would not be possible.”
 One of his next projects will focus on identifying students who perform well in high school STEM classes and who want to pursue a STEM field in college, but may encounter challenges following through on this intention.
 Castleman’s team will provide targeted STEM advising, connecting students to mentors at universities who can provide valuable advice.
 This story originally appeared in UVA Today.
 Read the full article.
 Benjamin Castleman Ben Castleman is an Associate Professor of Education and Public Policy at the University of Virginia.
 Read full bio Related Content Benjamin Castleman Here Today, Gone Tomorrow?
 Investigating Rates and Patterns of Financial Aid Renewal Among College Freshmen Research College affordability continues to be a top concern among prospective students, their families, and policy makers.
 Prior work has demonstrated that a significant share of prospective students forgo financial aid because they did not complete the Free Application for Federal Student Aid (FAFSA); recent federal policy efforts have focused on supporting students and their families to successfully file the FAFSA.
 Intensive College Counseling and the Enrollment and Persistence of Low Income Students Research Though counseling is one commonly pursued intervention to improve college enrollment and completion for disadvantaged students, there is relatively little causal evidence on its efficacy.
 We use a regression discontinuity design to study the impact of intensive college counseling provided to college-seeking, low income students by a Massachusetts program that admits applicants partly on the basis of a minimum GPA requirement.
+From Information to Action: Meeting Virginia’s Critical Workforce Needs During COVID-19 News During the most recent Batten Expert Chat, a Batten professor and a graduate of the School’s MPP program shared how they’re using data science to help address the Commonwealth’s shortage in healthcare professionals.
 Batten Faculty Dominate the University's New Public Service Awards Program News UVA’s Office of the Executive Vice President and Provost created a new awards program to commend faculty for the contributions their public service makes to student learning, the advancement of scholarship and creative activity, and the University’s own public mission.
-Batten's Castleman Wants to "Nudge" First-Generation Students Over the Finish Line—and Beyond News Ben Castleman is taking a great idea to the next level.